-What services does each vendor currently provide to you?
-What other services do they offer?
+What services does each vendor curren ntly provide to you?
+What other : services do they offer: include at least the =

-Include at least the following:
+following:

-Remarketing/resale
+☐ Remarketing/resale

-Data sanitization (wipe hard drives)
+☐ Data sanitization (wipe hard drives)

-Data destruction (physical destruction of tapes or hard drives)
+☐ Data destruction (physical destruction

-I Recycling
+□ Recycling

-Small site/small volume pickups
+☐ Small site/small volume pickups

-Detailed audits/reports
+☐ Detailed audit/reports

-What Se ervice Level Agreement is in place, or wi hat is the vendors' actual s service level, especially in regard
+ce, or what is the vendors' actu al service level, especially in regard to:

-Time from request to pickup
+☐ Time from request to pickup

-Time for reporting, financial reconcilia tion
+☐ Time for reporting, financial reconcil liation

-Responsiveness to queries
+☐ Responsiveness to queries

+Da vara hava a santus structus latinus him the state of the s

-Do you have a contractual relationship with your vendors, and if so, what is the term of each contract manages each one?
+Do you have a contractual relationship manages each one? with your vendors, and it so, w nat is the term of each contract? who

-CONTRACT STATUS MANAGER

-wanage: VENDO CONTRACT STATUS MANAGER

-CONTRACT STATUS MANAGER

-CONTRACT STATUS MANAGER

-CONTRACT STATUS MANAGER

-CONTRACT STATUS MANAGER

-VENDO
+manages each one:

+Vendor Contract Status Manager

+Vendor Contract Status Manager

+Vendor Contract Status Manager

+Vendor Contract Status Manager

+Vendor Contract Status Manager

+Vendor Contract Status Manager

+Vendor Contract Status Manager

+Vendor Contract Status Manager

+Vendor Contract Status Manager

+Rate each vendor (this should be done

+Rate each vendor (this should be done categories to include in your rating:

+Rate each vendor (this should be done categories to include in your rating: Responsiveness

-VENDO ch vendor (this should be done by the per ies to include in your rating:
+Rate each vendor (this should be done categories to include in your rating: Responsiveness Reliability

-VENDO Rate eac categori ch vendor (this should be done by the per es to include in your rating:
+Rate each vendor (this should be done categories to include in your rating: Responsiveness Reliability Quality

-VENDO Rate eac categori ch vendor (this should be done by the peries to include in your rating: Responsiveness Reliability
+Rate each vendor (this should be done categories to include in your rating: Responsiveness Reliability Quality Reporting

-Rate eac categori ch vendor (this should be done by the perfect to include in your rating: Responsiveness Reliability Quality
+Rate each vendor (this should be done categories to include in your rating: Responsiveness Reliability Quality Reporting Account/project management

-Rate eac categori ch vendor (this should be done by the peries to include in your rating: Responsiveness Reliability Quality Reporting
+Rate each vendor (this should be done categories to include in your rating: Responsiveness Reliability Quality Reporting